top of page

 What Is Diastasis Recti?

-Diastasis Recti, commonly known as "abdominal separation," occurs when the two halves of the rectus abdominis muscle (your “six-pack” muscles) separate along the Linea Alba—a connective tissue that runs vertically down the midline of your abdomen.
+Diastasis Recti (DRAM), commonly known as "abdominal separation," occurs when the two halves of the rectus abdominis muscle (your “six-pack” muscles) separate along the Linea Alba—a connective tissue that runs vertically down the midline of your abdomen.

 While often associated with pregnancy, Diastasis Recti isn’t limited to postpartum women or older women.
 It can also affect: